transentis/bptk_py/index.rst

 The best way to get started with BPTK is our tutorial, which contains a number of simulation models and Jupyter notebooks to get you started – you can clone or download the tutorial from our `git repository <https://github.com/transentis/bptk_py_tutorial/>`_ on Github.

+Our `Business Prototyping Toolkit Meetup <https://www.transentis.com/business-prototyping-toolkit-meetup/en/>`_ meets online regularly.
+All meetups are recorded and the recordings are available on the meetup page.

 You might also like to clone our `model library repository <https://github.com/transentis/bptk-model-library/>`_ , which contains a number of models that illustrate how to model business models and market strategies using Agent-based modeling, System Dynamics and BPTK.

 BPTK was also used to build our implementation of the infamous `Beer Distribution Game <https://beergame.transentis.com>`_.
 Our `beergame repository <https://github.com/transentis/beergame>`_ contains Jupyter notebooks that analyse the Beergame in-depth and also provides XMILE, SD DSL and Agent-based versions of the Beergame.